-While preparing some delicious home pastries, one may wonder, what is the history of nangs?
+While preparing some delicious cocktails, or home pastries, one may wonder, what is the history of nangs?
 How did they end up in our kitchens, and what exactly is hidden in these small canisters?
 These are very good questions, and for all those curious bakers, we prepared this guide on the history of nangs in Australia.

 Now you can enjoy all the whipped cream you want and be knowledgeable about the origins of whipping cream chargers, also known as NOS and nangs.
 Who knows, maybe you’ll be able to impress one or two friends as well?

 A good starting point for us would be to explain what exactly nangs are.
 Their popularity is immense, but not everyone knows how they actually work.

 Nangs are small metal bulbs filled with nitrous oxide (N2O).
 The primary application of nangs is in cooking, & alcohol infusion where they are used along side a cream whipper.
 They’re designed to work with a cream whipper.